 top of page

-A BRIEF OVERVIEW OF DRUM SET BIOMECHANICS
+A BRIEF OVERVIEW OF THE DRUM SET BIOMECHANICS METHOD

 The question I ask to drummers is: